ConSol/sakuli/docs/troubleshooting-tuning-sakuli-client.md

 Sikuli keyboard events (`type()`and `paste()`) on a Sahi-controlled browser instance can get lost if they are executed at the same time when Sahi internal status requests are sent from the browser to the Sahi proxy (default: 10x per sec).

-For this reason, Sikuli type/paste methods first extend the Sahi status interval to the value of `sahi.proxy.requestDelayOnSikuliInput.delayTime` (in ms) which is long enough to execute _one_ keyboard action.
+For this reason, Sikuli type/paste methods first extend the Sahi status interval to the value of `sahi.proxy.onSikuliInput.delayPerKey` (in ms) which is long enough to execute _one_ keyboard action.
 For the method `type` (which is "press/release character by character""), a multiple if this value is chosen.
 Before leaving the paste/type method, the interval gets reset by Sakuli to the default Sahi status interval.

 This setting is not needed if Sikuli does keyboard actions on GUIs not controlled by Sahi.